A warm welcome from LGBT+ Catholics Westminster!

 A warm welcome to all LGBT+, friends and families with coffee, tea and socializing after Mass

 Nearest tube: Bond Street or Green Park (5 minutes walk)

-Also, as last year, we will have our fabulous Soho Square Stall during the Pride Day from 11.00 till 18.00.
-If you're are not planning to join the Parade, maybe you'd help staff the Stall?
-We'd like to hear from you!
+Also, as last year, we will have our fabulous Soho Square Stall during the Pride Day on 6 July from 11.00 till 20.00 approx.

 JOIN US TO MARK THE 20TH ANNIVERSARY OF MASSES WELCOMING LGBT+ CATHOLICS

 on 27 APRIL 2019

 The walk begins at the Oscar Wilde Memorial (Adelaide St, London WC2N 4HZ) at 14.00

 As we mark our 20th anniversary, and that of the Soho Bomb, join us for an LGBT+ Catholics Westminster History Walk, reflecting on key events since 1976.
 Oscar Wilde asked the Jesuits to receive him into the Roman Catholic Church but they refused.
 In 2013, LGBT+ Catholics Westminster were welcomed to establish their base at Farm Street Church.
 How times change!

 The walk begins at the Oscar Wilde Memorial (Adelaide St, London WC2N 4HZ - opposite Charing Cross Station), and will then visit Notre Dame de France, off Leicester Square; St. Anne’s Church, Dean Street, Soho; Admiral Duncan Pub, Old Compton Street, Soho; Church of the Assumption, Warwick Street, Soho; ending at Farm Street Jesuit Church, 114 Mount Street, Mayfair .

 Please also see the Farm St Parish website for more information on other mass times